corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 This mod is specifically engineered to be compatible with my other mod that affects military service: [Deassimiliate Machines](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372).

-Built for Stellaris version 3.6 "Orion."
+Built for Stellaris version 3.7 "Canis Minor."
 This mod is not compatible with achievements.

 ### When to Install